-For a primary forest
+for a primeval forest

-Our association was born out of serendipitous encounters in the summer of 2018 and the multiple connections established during the following months around the necessity of restoring a primary forest in Western Europe.
-Noting both the disappearance of the big tropical forests and the devastating damage done to Europe’s last remaining primary forest in Poland, Francis Hallé decided to turn his ideas into reality, notably through mobilizing strong citizen support.
+Our association was born out of serendipitous encounters in the summer of 2018 and the multiple connections established during the following months around the necessity of restoring a primeval forest in Western Europe.
+Noting both the disappearance of the big tropical forests and the devastating damage done to Europe’s last remaining primeval forest in Poland, Francis Hallé decided to turn his ideas into reality, notably through mobilizing strong citizen support.

 An efficient setup